telerik/ajax-docs/installation/included-assemblies.md

 * **Telerik.Web.Design.dll** — this assembly contains the Visual Studio Design surface code for the suite.
 The configuration wizards you can access from the controls' Smart Tags are also there.
 It is only needed if you use the controls in the Design mode in VS and it is not needed in the deployed application.The automated installation adds this assembly to the GAC.

-* **Telerik.Web.Device.Detection.dll** — the [Telerik Device Detection framework](d65b4c42-ab7e-44de-9342-d3c698009d8b)that can help you determine the screen resolution of the device that requested the page while processing the request on the server.
-It is used by the Telerik controlsto determine the [RenderMode](c952abb4-e952-44fa-9e05-70aac40c04d5) when it is set to Auto.
+* **Telerik.Web.Device.Detection.dll** — the [Telerik Device Detection framework]({%slug controls/raddevicedetectionframework%}) that can help you determine the screen resolution of the device that requested the page while processing the request on the server.
+It is used by the Telerik controls to determine the [RenderMode]({%slug controls/render-modes%}) when it is set to Auto.

 ## Telerik ZIP Library

 This is a cross-platform library that lets you load, create and update Zip archives on the fly with easy to use API.

-You can find its assembly in the **AdditionalLibraries** folder in the Telerik UI for ASP.NET AJAX installation (automated and manual) and in the internal builds archive.It supports .NET 4 and .NET 4.5, so depending on the target framework of your project, you need to take the assembly from the *Bin40*or *Bin45* folder respectively.
+You can find its assembly in the **AdditionalLibraries** folder in the Telerik UI for ASP.NET AJAX installation (automated and manual) and in the internal builds archive.It supports .NET 4 and .NET 4.5, so depending on the target framework of your project, you need to take the assembly from the *Bin40* or *Bin45* folder respectively.

 * **Telerik.Windows.Zip.dll** — the assembly of the Telerik Zip Library.